Aatmaj-Zephyr/ANN4j/README.md

 - Observer pattern - NeuronObserver
 - Template pattern - Trainer
 - Singleton Pattern - NeuronBehaviour concrete classes

+The following clean code principles have been applied to increase the maintainability of the package.
+1) Usage of composition and aggregation for increasing code quality.
+2) Preference to work delegation.
+3) Proper use of inheritance, polymorphism and interfaces.
+4) Explanatory variable naming.
+5) Short length of functions and an increase in the number of functions increases flexibility.
+6) Short length of classes and increase in the number of classes.
+7) Inline comments wherever required.
+8) Explanatory comments for every function.

 ### Training
 #### Setting parameters